sieste/inla-project/storm-tracks.md

   facet_grid(model ~ experiment) +
   scale_fill_viridis() +
   coord_cartesian(xlim = range(storms$lon), ylim=range(storms$lat)) +
-  geom_path(data=coast, aes(x=long, y=lat, group=group), col='white') +
+  geom_path(data=coast, aes(x=long, y=lat, group=group), col='white')
-  labs(fill = 'storm\ntrack\ndensity')
 ```

 ![plot of chunk plot-track-density](figure/storm-tracks/plot-track-density-1.png)

+## The problem

+Changes in storm activity over Europe under climate change is obviously of interest to a range of stakeholders, policy-makers, and the public in general.
+So we want to use all the above data to say something about the expected future storm track density over the region of interest, as well as the associated uncertainty.

+We don't expect future climate to be much different from past climate, so the historical observations will certainly be informative about future climate.
+The climate model output includes much of our physical understanding about the climate system, as well as a likely scenario about future greenhouse gas emissions, which have an impact on the physical boundary conditions that drive the climate system.
+So we will want to consider climate model output as well.
+The existence of multiple climate models from different research centers, and the fact that they don't agree on future climate tells something about the imperfections in the models, which we will want to account for.

-The ultimate goal is to use all the model data and the observations to fill in the blank field for the future observations, calculating both a best guess estimate as well as uncertainty information.
+Our goal is to use all the model data and the observations in a coherent statistical framework to fill in the blank field in the plot above, the one for the future observations, calculating both a best guess estimate as well as the associated uncertainty.

+This will involve a fair bit of spatial statistical modelling, for which we will use the R package `INLA` (the name R-INLA is also used), which implements the Integrated Nested Laplace Approximation methodology.

 ## Smoothing a spatial field with R-INLA

-As a preliminary, we will use R-INLA decompose a single spatial field into a smooth field represented by a 2-dimensional random walk, and a random component represented by independent Gaussian noise.
+As a preliminary, we will use R-INLA to decompose a single spatial field into a smooth and a random component.
+Here we will model the spatial correlation of the smooth component by a 2-dimensional random walk, and the random component by independent Gaussian noise.

-The 2d random walk is a generalisation of the 1d random walk, where the value $x_{i,j}$ at the gridpoint $(i,j)$ is given by the average of its nearest neighbours plus independent Normal noise with zero mean and precision $\tau$, i.e.
+The 2d random walk is a generalisation of the 1d random walk, where the value $x_{i,j}$ at the gridpoint $(i,j)$ is given by a weighted average of its nearest neighbours plus independent Normal noise with zero mean and precision $\tau$, i.e.

 \begin{equation}
 (x_{i+1,j} + x_{i-1,j} + x_{i,j+1} + x_{x,j-1}) - 4x_{i,j} \sim N(0, \tau^{-1})